rebelsky/le21/_assignments/writing-03.md

 **Background**: As I noted, this semester we will be looking both back and looking ahead.
-We look back to look at prior models of liberal education and Grinnell's specific approaches to liberal education (embodied by the open curriculum, Tutorial, Scholars' Convocation, and Tutorial).
+We look back to look at prior models of liberal education and Grinnell's specific approaches to liberal education (embodied by the individually advised curriculum, Tutorial, Scholars' Convocation, and Tutorial).
 We look ahead to what a liberal education might ential in the 21st century, particularly given the events of the past year.

 While there are articles about these issues, we also gain some insight by talking to others.
 These conversations will deepen our understanding,